OxygenGroupBE/AIHackathon2024/BCAIStudio/readme.md

 ## Problem Statement
 *What problem does your project aim to solve?*
-*(Briefly describe the customer or partner problem your project addresses)* When exploring and testing the capabilities for BC Copilot, you need to play with the System and Userprompt very.
+*(Briefly describe the customer or partner problem your project addresses)*

+When exploring and testing the capabilities for BC Copilot, you need to play with the System and Userprompt very often.
+Even a small word or a change in order can make a big difference in your results.
 As we didn't had access to the AI Studio of Microsoft, we needed a quick playground in BC itself.

 ## Solution Overview